daveRendon/reference-architectures/docs/identity/azure-ad.md

 * Extend your existing on-premises Active Directory infrastructure to Azure, by deploying a VM in Azure that runs AD DS as a domain controller.
 This architecture is more common when the on-premises network and the Azure virtual network (VNet) are connected by a VPN or ExpressRoute connection.

 This article describes the first option, an on-premises network synchronizing with Azure AD.
-For information about the second option, see [Extending Active Directory Domain Services (AD DS) to Azure][guidance-adds].
+For information about the second option, see [Extending Active Directory Domain Services (AD DS) to Azure][adds-extend-domain].

 Typical uses for this reference architecture include: